You are here:

 - What should governors do?

-- My school has current pupils from the EU
+- We have a current pupil(s) from the EU (updated)

-- My school is in the process of hiring a member of staff who is from the EU
+- We're in the process of hiring a member of staff who is from the EU

-- My school is planning a school trip abroad to the EU
+- We're planning a school trip abroad to the EU

 - Key facts

 Britain officially left the EU on January 31, 2020.
 The information in this article is correct at the time of publishing - ** February, when this article was updated to add:

 - Advice for schools on the admission of children from overseas